MEET OUR TEAM

 WALT ANDERSON is Director Emeritus/Naturalist for SBRLT.
 He pioneered the programs of access and interpretation in 1976 that evolved into the organization of today.
 Currently Professor of Environmental Studies at the innovative Prescott College in Arizona, Walt is also an accomplished photographer, artist, and guide of international expeditions.
 His second book, Inland Island: The Sutter Buttes, appeared in 2004.

-ALYSSA LINDMAN serves as our Lands Manager and Interim Executive Director, and is a previous Board Director and Back-up Guide.
+ALYSSA LINDMAN serves as our Executive Director, and is a previous Board Director and Back-up Guide for our sister organization, Middle Mountain Interpretive Hikes.
 Alyssa is also currently serving on the Yuba County Planning Commission for District 1.
 Alyssa graduated UC Davis with a B.S. in Landscape Architecture and minor in Landscape Restoration.
 Since graduating she has worked in the field of landscape architecture designing everything from public and residential landscapes to creek restoration and mitigation projects.
 Alyssa has also worked as on-site supervisor for several mitigation and restoration projects, which included project construction oversight, invertebrate and hydromonitoring, as well as land surveys.
 In her free time, Alyssa enjoys hiking, camping, kayaking, art, and family.

 KIM MANSFIELD serves as Administrative Manager for SBRLT.
 She has worked for SBRLT for several years and during that time, she has assisted with implementing and maintaining the new website, designing several key pieces of marketing materials, procuring donated items for fundraiser auctions, assisting with organizing the anniversary event and maintaining membership.
 Kim lives in Yuba City with her husband and 4 children.